 The Research Ethics Board operates in accordance with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans, the standards of the professions represented on the Board, the standards reflected in the bioethics literature, and personal and community values.

 Approval from the Surrey Place Research Ethics Board is required before a research project can commence.
-If you are submitting a proposal, please read the Instructions for Investigators, the Delegated Review Criteria, and the Guidelines for Consent before proceeding.
+If you are submitting a proposal, please read the Instructions for Investigators and the Guidelines for Consent before proceeding.

 If you are a researcher who is not an employee of Surrey Place please visit the Collaborating With Us section for more information.